Course: The First Three Years of the Child

 Guidelines for Writing a Scientific (Scholarly) Paper

-An effective scientific paper should be at a minimum 9 pages, include genuine research and should be presented in the following format:
+An effective scientific paper should include and reflect genuine research and should be presented in the following format:

 B. Introduction: The Introduction should describe the question tested by the experiments or research described in the paper, and explain why this is an interesting or important question, further describe the approach used in sufficient detail that a reader who is not familiar with the technique will understand what was done and why, and finally very briefly mention the conclusion of the paper.